Mcpeking18/Code-cubicle-5/Readme.md

 # 💡 TaxWise

-**TaxWise AI** is a real-time AI application built for the **Code Cubicle 5.0 Hackathon** (Track 2: Stale AI).
+**TaxWise** is a real-time AI application built for the **Code Cubicle 5.0 Hackathon** (Track 2: Stale AI).
 It solves the problem of confusing and hidden import costs by allowing users to ask natural language questions and get the true, all-inclusive price of a product, including live duty taxes and up-to-the-second currency conversions.

 ---